-As mentioned previously, indie author success can be distilled into three components: productivity + craft + marketing + .
-Your job as an indie author really comes down to honing these three areas through repeated practice.
-When one of these three elements is substantially lacking, your job becomes difficult to the point of de facto impossibility.
+As mentioned previously, indie author success can be distilled into three core components: productivity + craft + marketing.
+Your job as an indie author comes down to honing these three areas through repeated practice.
+When your skills in one of these areas is weak, achieving success becomes difficult to the point of de facto impossibility.

 But this concept, while useful, isn’t an actionable strategy.
-What benchmarks should an author aim for when it comes to “marketing” or “productivity”?
+What benchmarks should an author aim for when it comes to “marketing” or “productivity” to be successful?

 Ready?
 Here it is:

-Genre research + 3 targeted traffic sources + great covers/blurbs + newsletter + consistent new series novel releases of 60,000+ words/150+ pages (4+ per year) = full-time author
+Market research + 3 targeted traffic sources + great covers/blurbs + newsletter + consistent new series novel releases of 40,000+ words/150+ pages (4+ per year) = full-time author

 Or, put another way:

-- Traffic: Find three effective, targeted traffic sources that suit your marketing strengths and budget.
+- Traffic: Find and master three effective, targeted traffic sources that suit your marketing strengths and budget.

 - Covers/Blurbs: Get eye-catching, professional covers and write compelling blurbs that make your target audience want to read the book.

-- Consistent new full-length releases: Once you nail the first four steps, your most effective marketing tactic becomes a new release.
+- Consistent new full-length releases: Once you nail the first four steps, your most effective marketing tactic becomes a consistent stream of new releases.
 However, if you suck at the first four things, publishing more books will only lead to more expenses.

 - Amazon’s algorithm’s reward new releases, and readers like them as well.
 Consistent releases smooth out your earnings, making your cash flow more stable.
 Your best marketing is a new, quality book.

-Finally, a commitment to continuous improvement (kaizen) will propel you forward as other authors stagnate.
+Finally, a commitment to continuous improvement through iteration (kaizen) will propel you forward as other authors stagnate.

-The rest of this guide covers each element in depth, so you’ll understand exactly how to execute them properly.
+The rest of this guide covers each element of this formula in depth, so you’ll understand exactly how to execute them properly.

 I’m Going to Ignore Marketing and Just Write Good Books

 The formula doesn’t ignore the importance of writing good books.
 It’s critical to your long-term success—just not in the way most authors think.
 Unfortunately, “write good books” is a uselessly vague piece of advice, often proffered with a not-so-subtle undertone: if you’re not selling, your books are crap.
-This might be the case, but marketing shortcomings are equally common.
+This might be the case, but marketing shortcomings are more common.
 We’ve all encountered fantastic TV shows, movies and books that died from lack of exposure.
 And there are plenty wonderful stories, too, that are simply too niche to make much commercial impact.

 Thus, writing good books is not a reader acquisition strategy.
-No one can tell if your book is good from the cover or blurb (or even the sample, which I strongly suspect most readers don’t read samples).
+No one can tell if your book is good from the cover or blurb (or even the sample, which I strongly suspect most readers don’t read prior to purchasing).
 They assume your words will be entertaining when your presentation hits the correct notes.
 It is not until they are deep within the book some hours later, however, that the final verdict is known.
 Thus, writing good books—particularly strong, satisfying endings—is a reader retention strategy.
 Ultimately, all business is built on repeat business (for us, readers who become fans).

-Without penning compelling books that your target audience NEEDS to read, you will never have a career.
-But publishing a good book will do nothing by itself, either (with rare exceptions that I can assure you are not you), until you make it visible to the world.
+Without penning compelling books that your target audience LOVES to read, you will never have a career.
+But publishing a good book will do nothing by itself, either (with rare exceptions that I can assure you are not you), until you make it visible to the world through competent marketing.

-In Part II: The Ultimate Guide to Market Research, we’ll discus why product positioning and market research are the most important components of marketing.
+In Part III: The Ultimate Guide to Market Research, we’ll explore why product positioning and market research are the most important components of marketing.
 That’s right: most of marketing is done before you even write a word.